-Why the FTC is better than the FEIE
+Why the FTC Is Better Than the FEIE for Many U.S. Expats

 We notice that many expats claim the Foreign Earned Income Exclusion (‘FEIE’) over the Foreign Tax Credit (“FTC”).
 While the FEIE is usually the only expat tax break available for expats who live in countries that do not levy local income tax, we want to demonstrate why claiming the FTC, where possible, is much more advantageous than claiming the FEIE.